logo

 As we all know, sleep is what we need to feel rested, but it also cleans out our bodies, helps us to grow and heal and is something like a “reset” button on a computer – it brings the whole system back to default settings.

 So, why aren’t teens getting enough sleep?
 Well, as mentioned above, teens are naturally hardwired to go to bed later and need more sleep than an adult and so this can create problems.
 On top of that, teens are busy and so a naturally later bedtime becomes unnaturally late – even into the wee hours of the morning.
-And teens these days are more stressed out than ever which makes it difficult to get good sleep.
-Teens also can be prone to sleep disorders such as apnea, restless leg syndrome, insomnia, acid reflux, or even chronic nightmares.
+And teens these days are more stressed out than ever, which makes it difficult to get good sleep.
+Teens are also prone to sleep disorders such as apnea, restless leg syndrome, insomnia, acid reflux, or even chronic nightmares.

 The first and most important thing you can do about your sleep is to be aware of it.
 Because sleep problems can seem like so many other things listed above, you might not even know you are sleep deprived.
 The first thing to do is to count how many hours of sleep you get a night.
 If it is significantly under 9-10, you need to try to increase it.
 If it is significantly more – like anything over 12 – you may have other problems and should talk to your doctor.
 In fact, if increasing your sleep doesn’t make you feel better or if you can’t sleep, talk to you doctor as well.